thunderrabbit/barefoot_rob/content/bold-life-tribe/about.md

 ## [Bold Life Tribe](/en/bold-life-tribe/) ##

 * Monday nights, 7pm Japan time (UTC+9).
-* For men ready for more in life
+* For men and women ready for more in life
 * Subscribe below to book your place

 ### ⭕ BUILD LEADERSHIP ###